The entries of the Sinkhorn limit of an $m \times n$ matrix: Open questions

 It would be interesting to understand these better.

-Fourth, how does Corollary~\ref{3 by 3 matrix with row multiples} generalize to $m \times n$ matrices with linear dependencies among their rows or columns?
+Third, how does Corollary~\ref{3 by 3 matrix with row multiples} generalize to $m \times n$ matrices with linear dependencies among their rows or columns?
 The coefficients in Corollary~\ref{3 by 3 matrix with row multiples} have unique representations as linear combinations of class sums $\Sigma(S)$ where $S \subseteq D(2, 3)$, namely

 What is the general formula?